aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 Middleware in nextjs are request interceptors that run on the routes you choose, and must send back some type of web response, or a `NextResponse.next()` to continue to the next middleware or route handler.

+> [!NOTE]
-The most important thing to realize about middleware is that **they always run on the edge runtime**.
-Plan accordingly.
+> The most important thing to realize about middleware is that **they always run on the edge runtime**.
+This means that you should only put extremely fast, essential operations inside middleware.

 There are several benefits to using middleware in NextJS: